Box2D 3.1.0

 Contact Lifetime

-Contacts are created when two shape's AABBs begin to overlap.
+Contacts are created when two shape's AABBs (bounding boxes) begin to overlap.
 Sometimes collision filtering will prevent the creation of contacts.
 Contacts are destroyed with the AABBs cease to overlap.

 So you might gather that there may be contacts created for shapes that are not touching (just their AABBs).
 Well, this is correct.
 It's a "chicken or egg" problem.
 We don't know if we need a contact object until one is created to analyze the collision.
 We could delete the contact right away if the shapes are not touching, or we can just wait until the AABBs stop overlapping.
 Box2D takes the latter approach because it lets the system cache information to improve performance.